Semi-supervised Batch Learning From Logged Data: Preliminaries

 \section{Preliminaries}

 \textbf{Notations:} We adopt the following convention for random variables and their distributions in the sequel.
-A random variable is denoted by an upper-case letter (e.g. $Z$), its space of possible values is denoted with the corresponding calligraphic letter (e.g. $\mathcal{Z}$), and an arbitrary value of this variable is denoted with the lower-case letter (e.g. $z$).
+A random variable is denoted by an upper-case letter (e.g., $Z$), an arbitrary value of this variable is denoted with the lower-case letter (e.g., $z$), and its space of all possible values with the corresponding calligraphic letter (e.g., $\mathcal{Z}$).
 This way, we can describe generic events like $\{ Z = z \}$ for any $z \in \mathcal{Z}$, or events like $\{ g(Z) \leq 5 \}$ for functions $g : \mathcal{Z} \to \mathbb{R}$.
-The probability distribution of the random variable $Z$ is denoted by $P_Z$.
+The probability distribution of the random variable $Z$ is denoted $ P_Z$.
 The joint distribution of a pair of random variables $(Z_1,Z_2)$ is denoted by $P_{Z_1,Z_2}$.
 We denote the set of integer numbers from 1 to $n$ by $[n]\triangleq \{1,\cdots,n\}$.